CityofToronto/bdit_data-sources/wys/api/README.md

 Certain errors like a `requests` error or a `504` error will not cause the script to exit.
 The script will sleep a pre-determined amount of time, and then retry the API call.

 The number of signs sending data is not a set number and changes every day.
-The script has a check that finds out the number of signs that are reporting valid data.
+The script has a check that finds out the number of signs that are reporting valid data, and will enter any signs that started to report to the `locations` table.

 Since the aggregation bins reported by the API are not consistently 5 minutes long, and the start time of the bins is not consistently at an interval of 5 (ex 6:05, 6:10 etc), the API rounds each datetime to the nearest 5 minute interval.